openlawlibrary/taf/docs/repo-creation-and-update-util.md

 ### `update_expiration_date_keystore`

-This command updates an expiration date of a given target file.
+This command updates an expiration date of a given role's metadata file.
 It is used when a private key (without PEM header and footer) is kept in a file on a disk (keystore).

 ```bash
 taf update_expiration_date_keystore --repo-path ./law --role timestamp --interval 5
 ```

-After the command is called, user is prompt to enter a password to decrypt a private key.
+After the command is called, user is prompted to enter password used to decrypt the keystore file.